MDRomanov/WeatherApp/README.md

 # WeatherApp

 Just a simple app for viewing the weather in the city you want!
+Just clone the project, and then `npm i && npm start`

 ## Getting Started with Create React App